-- Maker, thinker, creator combining different things into an innovation or a product either it is an electronics’ work, fashion, a wooden or a metal piece of art, or even certain kind of cuisine
+- Makers, thinkers, creators combining different things into an innovation or a product either an electronics work, fashion, a wooden or a metal piece of art, or even a certain kind of cuisine

-- Businessman looking for an innovative solutions for certain organization problem
+- Businessmen looking for innovative solutions for certain organization problems

-- Investor looking for an innovation for further product development for sales
+- Investors looking for innovations for further product development for sales

 - Students looking for a chance to create or becoming a ‘Maker’

 - Show & Tell: a showcase of Makers’ works

 - Maker Talk: inspiring talks from experts and ‘Maker Pros’ to share their knowledge and hand-on experiences

 - Activity/Contest: a competition organized for Makers to show their well-rounded skills

 - The previous event was organized during 30-31 January 2016

 - Foreign participants from: Singapore, Malaysia, Japan, Finland, Hong Kong, Laos, and Vietnam